kazssym/webapps.java/README.md

 # Prerequisites

-To deploy the contained applications, a server platform compatible to the following specifications is required:
+To deploy the contained applications, a server platform compatible with the following specifications is required:

   - [Java SE][] 8